“A must have.”

 Learn everything you ever wondered about:

-- how to earn professional writing rates right away
+How to earn professional writing rates right away

-- what editors really want—and don't want—in a pitch
+What editors really want—and don't want—in a pitch

-- how to get lucrative gigs writing for travel companies
+How to get lucrative gigs writing for travel companies

-Your Travel Writing Future
+Design Your Travel Writing Future

 Set Yourself Up for Success